Lauterbrunnen travel tips and map

 Lauterbrunnen is a small village in the Lauterbrunnen Valley.
 It’s ideally situated for excursions throughout the Jungfrau Region.
 The Jungfrau Region is part of the larger holiday region of the Bernese Oberland.

-The village is situated between the mountain villages Mürren and Wengen, which are the obvious areas for day trips.
+The town is situated between the mountain villages of Mürren and Wengen, which are the obvious areas for day trips.
 It’s only a 20-minute train ride to Interlaken.

-Huge rock walls rise up hundreds of meters from the valley floor, particularly on the west side of the village.
-This impresses us time and time again as soon as we arrive in the village.
-On the east side, you’ll find forestry slopes going up to Wengen, and again rock walls.
+Huge rock walls rise up hundreds of meters from the valley floor, particularly on the west side.
+This impresses Arno and me time and time again as soon as we arrive in the village.
+On the east side, you’ll find foresty slopes going up to Wengen, and again rock walls.

 You can see quite some peaks, but not as many as from Mürren, Wengen or Grindelwald: these towns are at higher elevation and offer wider views.